pderichs/sublime_rubocop/readme.md

 2. Run the git clone command right inside the packages directory: `git clone git@github.com:pderichs/sublime_rubocop.git "RuboCop"`

 3. Restart Sublime Text.

+## Features

+You can run rubocop from the ST menu in many ways.
+If there are any issues, they will be shown and you can double click each issue to jump directly to the source code location.

+### ST3

+In ST3 each file gets automatically checked when it is loaded and saved.
+Issues will be marked right inside the view.
+You can disable automatic checking in the settings (see ```check_on_save```).

+### ST2

+The Plugin will check ruby files when you save them and mark issues right inside the view.

+**Note**: If you experience any performance issues when saving ruby files caused by that plugin, just disable the functionality in the settings (see ```check_on_save```).

+## Environment

+By default this plugin uses [rvm](https://rvm.io/) to run RuboCop, but you can switch to [rbenv](https://github.com/sstephenson/rbenv) or provide your own command line in the settings.
+The plugin uses default paths to run rvm or rbenv but you can customize these paths in the settings.

 ## Credits